OE-FET/JISA/README.md

 <p align="center"><img height="200" src="logo.svg"/></p>

 # JISA - "LabVIEW?
 Never heard of her."
-`JISA` is a library that I created, here in the Cavendish Laboratory, because I really (really really really) do not like LabView.
-Not to mention they named their language "G" as if it's somehow comparable to C. This hubris cannot and will not stand.
+`JISA` is a library that I created, here in the Cavendish Laboratory, because I really (really really really) do not like LabVIEW.
+If you're ever in the mood to be forcibly bored into an early grave, ask me why.

 In essence then, the purpose of `JISA` is to act as an alternative (and actually decent) means of creating experimental control systems.
 It comprises, largely, of three sections:
 ### 1. Standardised Instrument Control